seanox/seanox-ai-nlp/README.md

 __Additional modules are planned to support structured query generation, including:__

-- __Logic Query Composer__: Parses natural-language input and produces a logical structure enriched with extracted entities.
+- __Semantic Logic Composer__: Parses natural-language input and produces a logical structure enriched with extracted entities.
 This structure can be used as a basis for formats such as SQL, JSON or YAML.

 ## Structured NLP Workflow